Charles County Public Schools

-Board of Education
+Board of education

-An eight-member elected Board of Education serves the educational needs and interests of Charles County.
-The Board is made up of 7 at-large members and 1 student member.
-The Board establishes educational and fiscal policy, provides overall direction and governs Charles County Public Schools.
+An eight-member elected board of education serves the educational needs and interests of Charles County.
+The board is made up of 1 at-large member, 8 board members and 1 student member.
+The board establishes educational and fiscal policy, provides overall direction and governs Charles County Public Schools.
 Board members serve four-year terms.
-The Student Board member serves a one-year term.
-The next election is in November 2022.
+The Student Board member serves a one-year term, unless otherwise noted.
+The next election for all Board Members, as well as the Chairperson and Vice Chairperson, is in November 2026, while the next election for the At-Large member is in November 2028.

-Following legislation passed in the 2021 Maryland General Assembly Regular Session, the Board of Education will consist of 10 members following the 2022 Maryland gubernatorial election.
-The school board will have 1 at-large member, 2 members from each Commissioner district (8 total), and 1 voting student member.
+Following legislation passed in the 2021 Maryland General Assembly Regular Session, the board of education will consist of 10 members following the 2022 Maryland gubernatorial election.
+The school board will have 1 at-large member, 2 members from each commissioner district (8 total), and 1 voting student member.
 The student member gained a vote in all matters except capital and operating budgets, personnel decisions, and a few other minor exclusions.
-The legislation also restricted Board members to serving no more than 3 consecutive terms.
+The legislation also restricted board members to serving no more than 3 consecutive terms.